cnti-testcatalog/testsuite/USAGE.md

 # CNF Conformance Test CLI Usage Documentation

 The CNF Conformance Test suite can be run in developer mode (using crystal lang directly) or in production mode (using an executable).
+See the [pseudo code documentation](https://github.com/cncf/cnf-conformance/blob/master/PSEUDO-CODE.md) for examples of how the internals of WIP tests might work.

 ### Syntax for running any of the tests
 ```